Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/StepRetry.md

 Here the latency in the price change message between the myPricer and the traderUI components has forced us to add a sleep between the two steps.
-Of course we hope the latency will be a lot less than 10 seconds, however, to avoid occasional failures during our test suites we are always forced to use an upper bound as the wait period.
+Of course we hope the latency will be a lot less than 10 seconds, however, to avoid occasional failures during our test suites we are always forced to use a 'worst case' upper bound as the wait period.

 The problems with this are: